Hymers College: Secondary education

 There has been a steady development of buildings and facilities, including design and technology workshops, art studios, language resource rooms, and IT suites.
 In recent years additional land has been purchased, a theatre (opened by and named after Dame Judi Dench), a music centre, science laboratories, an all-weather sports pitch, and other sports facilities have been constructed.
 A swimming pool was added in 2005.

 The school library was closed in 2001, with the majority of books being redistributed to decentralised resource rooms.
 This was upon the advice of government inspectors, who argued that the library in its previous form was underused.

 A new "Learning Resource Centre" was opened in 2016, in response to an Independent Schools Inspectorate report from 2008, in which it was stated that "[Pupils] are limited in the amount of independent study and research they can undertake while in school... by the absence of a central library resource."

 Hymers College is the best performing school in the East Riding in terms of examination results and league-table position, consistently producing an A2 Level pass rate of 99% (updated 2014 figure).
 In 2018, The Sunday Times Parent Power publication ranked Hymers College as the 94th best independent school in the country and as one of the top 10 schools in the north of England.

 The Masonic lodge Old Hymerian Lodge is linked to the school.

-Extra-curricular activities

-Sport

-Mainstream sports are rugby and cricket, hockey and netball.
-The school introduced boys' hockey in January 2015.
-Other sports available include fencing, rounders, tennis, badminton, football, and athletics.
-In September 2023, girls' football was added to the games curriculum.

-In more recent years the school has produced teams in a wide range of sports, reaching national finals in athletics, girls' hockey, tennis, badminton, and fencing.

-Music and drama

-The Judi Dench Theatre was opened in 1993 and a new Music Centre was opened by John Rutter in September 2014.
-The new facility contains nine individual music rooms, two classrooms, a recording studio and the Rutter Rehearsal Room.

-Drama is taught to pupils in Years 7 and 8 with some pupils choosing to study it at GCSE and at A Level.

-Army Cadet Force

-Unlike most independent schools who have a Combined Cadet Force unit, Hymers has its own Army Cadet Force detachment currently containing around 10 cadets ranging from recruits to senior NCOs.

-Hymers College Royal Logistic Corps detachment is affiliated to 150th Transport Regiment of the Royal Logistic Corps.
-The detachment is in B Company of Humberside and South Yorkshire Army Cadet Force.